Tortoise finish, the special antique finish

 Tortoise appearance is created with the combination of solid color or paint color

-with heavy antic effect with glaze or pad stain application thereon.
+with a heavy antic effect with glaze or pad stain application thereon.
 The stain used is the base

 finish.

-One layer base coat usually is not enough
+One-layer base coat is usually not enough

 the wood fibers are already cut off by the first sanding.
 Make sure that we